-The Equine Business Management specialization is designed for students interested in the organizational, management, and commercial aspects of the equine industry, as well as students interested in advanced horse care, breeding, and stable management.
+The Equine Business Management specialization of the Management program leads to a Bachelor of Professional Studies and is designed for students interested in the organizational, management, and commercial aspects of the equine industry, as well as students interested in advanced horse care, breeding, and stable management.
 The business and equine courses provide students with the skills necessary to pursue either a hands-on or support position in the equine industry.

 This program is fully accredited through the International Assembly for Collegiate Business Education.
 Visit http://www.cazenovia.edu/about/institutional-research/accreditation to learn more about our accreditation status and to review the Annual Report to IACBE.